Food safety

 It is important to note that salsa should be prepared with no potential cross-contamination and food spoilage to prevent the spread of foodborne illness.

-What is the required cold-holding temperature for deli meat?
+What is the maximum cold holding temperature allowed for deli meat?

-Similar to meat dishes, deli meat should be held at a temperature of 41°F (5°C) and below.
+Similar to meat dishes, deli meat should be held at a maximum cold holding temperature of 41°F (5°C) and below.
 Above this temperature, the food item is exposed to the temperature danger zone and is at a higher risk of spoiling.

 Deli meat should be immediately consumed within three to five days of refrigeration.
 This is the maximum time that the food item can remain fresh and safe for consumption, even when refrigerated.